Dhruv-2003/artist3/README.md

 # Artist3

-Artist3 is a NFT marketplace for digital artists using which artists can mint their artwork as NFTs for proof , the best part is they can also decide to sell the NFT in **fractions** and eanr a wholesome amount, all on a single platform.
+Artist3 is a NFT marketplace for digital artists using which artists can mint their artwork as NFTs for proof , the best part is they can also decide to sell the NFT in **fractions** and earn a wholesome amount, all on a single platform.
+Token holders also earn profit for holding the NFT Tokens for a period of time

 ## Features